Lightning-Flow-Scanner/.github/profile/README.md

 - 💬 [Chat Room](https://matrix.to/#/#lightning-flow-scanner:matrix.org): Connect & engage in real-time.

 ### Extensible Flow Analysis:
-The following types of violaions are detected by our analysis:
+The following types of violations are detected by our analysis:

 - **Outdated API Version**: Regularly update API versions to avoid discrepancies and ensure compatibility.
 - **Copy API Name**: Update API names when copying elements to maintain readability.